 [initially] designed as a resource to facilitate the teaching and learning process, which should then support teachers' work.
-However, the textbook has instead regulated teaching practices in different
+However,

 This supremacy of the textbook as a guide for teachers' work, which replaces lesson planning and supplants the teacher's voice, results in what the authors call the "textbook dictatorship".
 I see signs of this "dictatorship", for instance, when a school provides the material and demands, in return, that the whole textbook be used linearly, from start to finish, so as to "justify" its provision.
 Moreover, this "textbook dictatorship" can also be observed in the imposition of themes and contents as well as of how they should be taught in the classroom.
 Thus, there is no room for the development of agency and autonomy on the part of its users.